adobe/Marinus/python3_cron_scripts/README.md

 ## Requirements.txt
 This file contains the Python libraries used by the various scripts.
 Run 'pip install -r requirements.txt' in order to install of the required dependencies.

+## Logging
+All of the Python scripts will use print to output their start and stop times.
+In addition, the scripts take advantage of Python logging.
+The format of the output is defined in the libs3/LoggingUtil.py library.
+You can manually edit a given Python script to override the default log level or provide a config file location in the LoggingUtil.create_log() call.
+If a manual override is not done, then the LoggingUtil class will look for a 'logging.conf' file in the parent folder.
+The conf files should follow the Python logging YAML format.
+If a conf file is not found, then it will use the default settings specified within the class.